YingHongTham/wormwiring/README.md

   (can be different)

-# Skeleton Viewer
-The Skeleton Viewer app is the app that makes the most queries, in quantity and complexity, to the MySQL tables.
-Here we give a summary of the queries made in a single request for the skeleton/synapses etc of a cell in the app, php mostly processed by retrieve_trace_coord_alt.php and dbconnect.php in the /apps/php folder.

-TODO

-TODO color changer for volume

 # JS library files
 Notes on various javascript files.
 (All filepaths are relative to here)

 General purpose libraries:
 - apps/include/jquery-3.6.0.min.js: jQuery library